gve-sw/gve_devnet_asa_to_mx_acls/README.md

 # ASA ACL to Meraki MX Conversion

-This script takes a Cisco ASA ACL and converts the rules into compatible Meraki MX Rules.
+This script takes a Cisco ASA **Named** **Extended** ACL's and converts the rules into compatible Meraki MX Rules.
 It'll build iterative or multi-source/multi-destination L3 based rules, and optionally will build out 1-1 NAT rules and L7 Deny Rules for outside -> inside rule sets.

 The choice of 1-1 NAT rules and L7 Deny rules assumes Inbound Rules are **NOT** enabled on the MX.

 Supported ASA constructs: